 The cost-effectiveness and time frame of different interventions in livestock, irrigation, nonirrigated farming, and rural nonfarm development, and in cross-cutting interventions such as education, family planning policies, microfinance, and other policies pertaining to community and gender development

-The question of how to invest also requires filling in knowledge gaps through the combination of greater on-the-ground experimentation accompanied by rigorous program evaluation.
-An impressive array of new ideas and technologies have been touted and trialed in pastoralist areas, but so far the collective knowledge base is slight, and interventions at scale are few and far between.
+The question of how to invest also requires filling in knowledge gaps through the combination of greater on-the-ground experimentation and rigorous program evaluation.
+An impressive array of new ideas and technologies have been touted and trialed in pastoralist areas, but so far the collective knowledge base is slight and interventions at scale are few and far between.
 Probably the most important constraint is physical isolation and mobility.
-While an advantage for livestock rearing, isolated and mobile populations are severely disadvantaged in terms of accessing markets and public services.
-Overcoming this constraint in innovative ways will be critical to the successful development of these regions, irrespective of the balance between livestock and non-livestock interventions.
+Although at an advantage for livestock rearing, isolated and mobile populations are severely disadvantaged in terms of accessing markets and public services.
+Overcoming this constraint in innovative ways will be critical to the successful development of these regions, irrespective of the balance between livestock and nonlivestock interventions.

-At a detailed level, these issues are too complex to explore here, but we have already made reference to a number of innovative service delivery mechanisms (see the bottom of Figure 3 in Section 3 for a non-comprehensive list of potential interventions), including:
+At a detailed level, these issues are too complex to explore here, but we have already made reference to a number of innovative service delivery mechanisms (see the bottom of Figure 3.1 in Section 3 for a noncomprehensive list of potential interventions), including the following:

 Mobile telephones, with implications for everything from better farmgate prices to meteorological reports and early warning systems, to microfinance (for example, M-PESA), to human and animal health extension services, and so on